tmurvv/TTTJobBoard/README.md

-This website is a generic version of the InnoTech College JobBoard adapted for the take2tech.ca marketing website.
+This website is an unbranded version of a JobBoard created for  InnoTech College in Calgary.
+This job-board targets specific jobs related to the courses the college offers (BigData, SharePoint, etc).

-Designed and Developed by Tisha Murvihill, www.take2tech.ca
+Website designed and developed by Tisha Murvihill, www.take2tech.ca

 August, 2018